Differences between LIN, CAN and FlexRay Protocols

 Applications of CAN

-• CAN is used as a controller which makes a direct communication with Engine Control Units (ECUs) for applications that are used by LIN.
+- CAN is used as a controller which makes direct communication with Engine Control Units (ECUs) for applications that are used by LIN.

-• CAN also finds its application outside the automotive industry such as in Avionics, Industrial automation and escalators and elevators.
+- CAN also find its application outside the automotive industry such as in Avionics, Industrial automation, and escalators and elevators.

 Applications of FlexRay